sushilks/kumojs/README.md

 A NodeJS server which accepts REST commands and configures Mitsubishi Airconditioners that use Kumo Gateway

-To install run
+# To install run.
-npm install kumojs
+>npm install kumojs
+# cli
+after install cli can be accessed by running "kumo"
+>kumo help
+will show the different options
+CLI is described in detail in the later part of the readme

+# TO Work with the Souce Repository.

 ## TO setup build env and packages
 ---------